MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 - Azure Stack HCI is intended as a virtualization host where you run all your workloads in virtual machines.
 The Azure Stack HCI terms allow you to run only what's necessary for hosting virtual machines.
 Azure Stack HCI clusters should not be used for other purposes like WSUS servers, WDS servers or library servers.
 Refer to [Use cases for Azure Stack HCI](/azure-stack/hci/overview#use-cases-for-azure-stack-hci), [When to use Azure Stack HCI](/azure-stack/hci/concepts/compare-windows-server#when-to-use-azure-stack-hci) and [Roles you can run without virtualizing](/azure-stack/hci/overview#roles-you-can-run-without-virtualizing).

 - Live migration between any version of Windows Server and Azure Stack HCI clusters is not supported.
-Instead, use Network migration when moving VMs from Windows Server to Azure Stack HCI and vice-versa.
-An offline migration, when the VM is shut down, also works.
-In this scenario, VMM does export and import under the hood, even though it is performed as a single operation.
 (Note that Live migration between Azure Stack HCI clusters works, as well as between Windows Server clusters.)

 - The only storage type available for Azure Stack HCI is Storage Spaces Direct (S2D.)
 Creation or management of non-S2D cluster with Azure Stack HCI nodes is not supported.
 If you need to use any other type of storage, e.g. SANs, use Windows Server as virtualization hosts.